Cuba Question & Answer

 Everyone will be staying in a Casa Particular, which is similar to Airbnb.
 Each person will have a private room and bathroom for the duration of their stay.
 The system of Casa Particular in Cuba is very regulated by the Cuban government and is safe.
 Cubans have been “airbnbing” for about 20 years longer than us.
 Staying in a Casa Particular also helps to support our Support for the Cuban People travel license, as you will get to know the families you are staying with.
 This promotes small business in Cuba and cultural exchange.
 A majority of the homes have terraces, offering an additional space to relax on your trip.
 All of the Casa’s are located within 3-4 blocks of Sandunga Dance School and have air conditioning.

 Can I share a room?:

 You are always welcome to share a room with a partner or trusted friend, however, we do not offer a special price based on double occupancy.
 It is a flat rate per person.

 Where will we eat?:

 Breakfast is included in the package and will be provided each morning by your Casa.
 We encourage you to let your Casa owner know what works best for you.
-For example, if you prefer to eat between the yoga and dance class, or after both.
+For example, if you prefer to eat before the classes or after both.
 There will be a few other meals included in the cost of the package, including a welcome dinner, lunch on our beach outing and the final dinner/party.
 There are many Paladars (private restaurants) and cafes for other meals.

 I am a vegetarian/vegan: